What is Bit (Binary Digit)?

 Bit Features

-The term byte was produced by Waner Buchholz in the early design stages of the IBM 7030 Stretch in 1957.
-4-bit instructions originally defined it, and 1 to 16 bits were allowed in 1 byte.
+The term “byte” originated from Waner Buchholz during the IBM 7030 Stretch design in 1957.
+Initially, it defined 4-bit instructions.
+At that time, 1 to 16 bits could fit in one byte.

-The process detects the difference between the electronic circuit in the two states and represents these two states as one of two numbers, 1 or 0.
-These basic information units are called bits.
+The process detects differences in electronic circuits, representing these states as 1 or 0.
+These fundamental units of information are called bits.

 Binary Digit

-In the world of computers, bits are often shortened by the word bit, which is the minimum storage unit or information unit applied in computing.
+In the world of computers, bits are short for binary digits.
+A bit is the smallest unit of data in computing.

-Leibniz thoroughly documented the modern binary system in the 17th century.
-Binary symbols used by Chinese mathematicians are mentioned.
-Leibniz used 0 and 1 as the existing binary numbering system.
+Leibniz documented the modern binary system in the 17th century.
+He used 0 and 1 in his work.
+Chinese mathematicians had earlier used binary symbols.

-In the classical text of I Ching, a complete series of 8 trigrams and 64 hexagrams (3-bit analog) and 6-bit binary numbers was known in ancient China.
+In ancient China, the I Ching included a series of 8 trigrams and 64 hexagrams.
+This represented a 3-bit and 6-bit binary numbering system.

 Functionality